Madison County Courthouse

 Today, Madison County continues to be a picturesque destination known for its natural beauty, outdoor activities, and historic sites.
 It is home to the Mark Twain National Forest and several state parks, offering ample opportunities for hiking, camping, and fishing.
 The county's rich history and charming small towns also make it an attractive place to visit for history enthusiasts.

-This timeline provides a condensed summary of the historical journey of Madison County, Missouri.
+This timeline provides a concise overview of the key events in the history of Madison County, Missouri.

 • 1818: Madison County is officially established.